Mozambican tribal queen stands up to Rio Tinto over land

 Proper management of resettlements is a steep learning curve for the government, communities and civil society in Mozambique, who are often unaware what to ask for until it is too late.

-“We have to teach people that this is not a favor, it is their right,” said Julio Calengo, an activist with the Mozambican Human Rights League.
+“We have to teach people that this is not a favour, it is their right,” said Julio Calengo, an activist with the Mozambican Human Rights League.

 The government called the Vale fiasco a “learning exercise” and later passed a law promising to fine firms or even withdraw their operating licenses if they do not relocate communities in a way that protects their social and economic interests.